Harassment, Bullying, Unlawful Discrimination and Sexual Misconduct Policy

 Notifying and Reporting Breaches

-If a staff member, student or volunteer believes that they are being harassed, bullied or unlawfully discriminated against, there are a number of important steps they should take:
+If a staff member, student or volunteer believes that they are being harassed, bullied, unlawfully discriminated or sexually discriminated against, there are a number of important steps they should take:

-- the individual is encouraged to seek support from a trusted source such as a family member, counsellor, campus pastor, student support or external provider before taking any formal action.
-The complainant is advised to limit the number of people they inform about the incident/s so as not to jeopardise the impartiality of any future investigation;
+the individual is encouraged to seek support from a trusted source such as a family member, counsellor, campus pastor, student support or external provider before taking any formal action.
+The reporting person is advised to limit the number of people they inform about the incident/s so as not to jeopardise the impartiality of any future investigation;

-- report the behaviour or incident to their manager, or the Human Resources Officer; the individual can lodge a grievance under the College’s Grievance Policies:
+report the behaviour or incident to their manager, or the Human Resources Department; the individual can lodge a grievance under the College’s Grievance Policies;

 If the alleged perpetrator is a manager then the report about the manager should be directed to a senior manager, and if this is not available, to the VPO;

-- report such conduct to police.
-When made aware of such a matter under these procedures, an authorised officer for grievances may assist the person to make a report to police.
-A criminal investigation into allegations of sexual harassment or sexual violence does not relieve AC of its duty to resolve complaints promptly and equitably.
+when made aware of such a matter under these procedures, an authorised officer for grievances may assist the person to make a report to police.
+A criminal investigation into allegations does not relieve AC of its duty to resolve complaints promptly and equitably.
 If a matter is reported to police and it will interfere with the police investigation/action to continue to deal with the matter under AC procedures, the College will suspend action.
 If there is no risk of interference with a police investigation the matter may be dealt with under the College’s grievance procedures.

 The first priority is the wellbeing of the individual.
-As such, the complainant will not be victimised or treated unfairly for making a complaint.
-If the complainant is not satisfied with the way in which the College has dealt with a complaint, the complainant can seek further advice from an outside agency such as the Human Rights Commission or the Equal Opportunity Commission or other relevant government agency.
+As such, the reporting person will not be victimised or treated unfairly for reporting an incident.
+If the reporting person is not satisfied with the way in which the College has dealt with a complaint, the reporting person can seek further advice from an outside agency such as the Human Rights Commission or the Equal Opportunity Commission or other relevant government agency.